 “Core” develops a number of the essential skills we think middle schoolers need to know about and practice.
-The Core classes are Health, and Technology.
+The Core classes are Health, Unity & Diversity, and Technology.
 Sixth- and seventh-grade also have a community engagement class.
 Eighth grade’s community engagement class is subsumed under the Cityside Program.

 The Language Arts and English classrooms are really workshops where students and teachers live as a community of readers and writers who are constantly digging in, inhaling, chewing on, pawing through, puzzling over, stretching, digesting, kneading, and playing with the English language.

 In reading workshop, students read and discuss independent and shared texts, including poetry, short stories, novels, essays, and plays.
 In writing workshop, they approach a variety of genres by studying their elements, then implementing those elements in our own pieces.

 All Language Arts and English teachers ask their students to practice and refine their skills.
 They encourage their students to be voracious readers, bold writers, confident speakers, and curious listeners.

 Sixth-grade history is part of the Humanities curriculum.
 In it, we focus on social justice and activism enlivening the sixth-grade motto, “It’s not just what you learn, but what you choose to be.”